-Prior to the next Self-Monitoring Assessment, the Authority is encouraged to obtain audit programs and workpapers to potentially reduce the scope of testing as per the Financial and Fiscal Management Monitoring Plan checklist page 3, item 2 Audit Working Papers.
+The Authority is encouraged to obtain audit programs and workpapers to potentially reduce the scope of testing as per the Financial and Fiscal Management Monitoring Plan checklist page 3, item 2 Audit Working Papers.

-The Reviewers also recommend that the Monitoring Plan checklists be converted to fillable forms if possible.
+The Reviewers also recommend that the Monitoring Plan checklists be converted to fillable forms to increase efficiency.